fishfolk/jumpy/book/src/simple_gun_weapon.md

 const SNIPER_BULLET_SPEED: f32 = 1200.0;
 ```

-Next, create an `impl Gun` block and add a public function called `spawn_your_item`, for the sniper weapon I'm calling this function `spawn_sniper`.
+Next, create an `impl Gun` block and add a public function called `spawn_your_weapon`, for the sniper weapon I'm calling this function `spawn_sniper`.
 Then, add code to this function to spawn your new weapon.
 It should be very similar to the code I have here, but with your weapon's values instead of the sniper values.
+I copied the following code from `src/items/musket.rs` and changed the values to suit for my sniper weapon.

 ```rust
 impl Gun {